shaanen/osint-combiner/README.md

 + A [Shodan.io](https://www.shodan.io/ "Shodan's Homepage") key for API access and scan credits
 + A [Censys.io](https://censys.io/ "Censys' Homepage") ID and KEY with [SQL and Export privileges](https://censys.io/contact "Censys' Contact page")
-+ Project needs a text file named "config.ini" with the following content:
++ Fill the file "config.ini" with the required values:

 ```
 [osint_sources]